smolowik/propel-l10n-behavior/README.md

 ## References

-There's a lot material about localization, language-tags and finding the right subtags around, yet finding the right one, is sometimes hard.
+There's a lot material about localization, language-tags.
+Sometimes it is about finding the right subtag, which can be complicated enough.
 Here are some good references:

 - [Language Tags](http://www.w3.org/International/articles/language-tags/)
 - [Choosing a Language Tag](http://www.w3.org/International/questions/qa-choosing-language-tags)